L. Nelson Bell: Life and work

-Bell was born in Longdale, Virginia, the son of Ruth Lee (McCue) and James Harvey Bell.
-Bell and his wife, Virginia Myers (Leftwich) Bell, served as Presbyterian medical missionaries in China from 1916 to 1941 with the American Southern Presbyterian Mission.
+Bell was born in Longdale, Virginia, the son of Ruth Lee (née McCue) and James Harvey Bell.
+Bell and his wife, Virginia Myers (née Leftwich) Bell, served as Presbyterian medical missionaries in China from 1916 to 1941 with the American Southern Presbyterian Mission.
 They lived on the compound of Love and Mercy Hospital in Qingjiangpu, Jiangsu Province, 300 miles north of Shanghai.
 They had five children: Rosa, Ruth, Lemuel, Virginia, and Clayton.

 Bell kept a busy schedule as surgical chief and administrative superintendent at the hospital.
 Although the hospital had a pastor on staff, Bell made the healing of souls a priority in his work, gently explaining the Gospel to his patients.
 He never minimized the importance of addressing the spiritual needs of the people as well as their physical needs.

 The Bells returned to the United States before Pearl Harbor in 1941 and retired in Montreat, North Carolina, across the street from their daughter Ruth and Billy Graham.

 In 1942, Bell founded The Southern Presbyterian Journal, a publication which championed conservative Presbyterianism within the denomination that had sent Bell and his family to China as missionaries.